-- 1.2.1 The purpose of this feasibility study is to look into the possibility of having a new roof in the main house as well as a new floor in the cottage/annex. - 1.2.2 This report lists the areas where further structural investigations have been completed.
+- 1.2.1 The purpose of this feasibility study is to look into the possibility of having a new roof in the main house. - 1.2.2 This report lists the areas where further structural investigations have been completed.

 2 FEASIBILITY ASPECTS OF PROPOSED ADDITIONS